Myfanwy/VisualTechRoundup2015/Slides_rpres.md

 =======================================================
-Pie charts are bad at communicating the basics (scale, order, trends)
+Ironically, pie charts are bad at communicating the basics (scale, order, trends)

 Use a bar chart instead, or for trends across time, use a (single) stacked bar chart.

 No more grouped bar charts
 =======================================================
+<small>It is difficult to do meaningful visual comparison with grouped bar charts.</small>
 ![plot of chunk unnamed-chunk-1](Slides_rpres-figure/unnamed-chunk-1-1.png)

 Do This Instead
 =====================================================
+<small>For these data, this graph better allows the audience to read the trend for themselves.</small>
 ![plot of chunk unnamed-chunk-2](Slides_rpres-figure/unnamed-chunk-2-1.png)

-Oo!
-New graphs!
+Violin Jitter Plots
 ========================================================
+<small>Consider for data that has many observations distributed assymmetrically.</small>
-![plot of chunk unnamed-chunk-3](Slides_rpres-figure/unnamed-chunk-3-1.png) Graph tutorial credit: Zev Ross
+![plot of chunk unnamed-chunk-3](Slides_rpres-figure/unnamed-chunk-3-1.png)
+<smaller> Graph tutorial credit: Zev Ross </smaller>

 Good data visualization in the wild